-In dealing with problems of growing trends and strong noise, we apply the Hodrick-Prescott (HP) filter for trend-cycle decomposition (Hodrick and Prescott 1981) and time-variant filters in Gabor space for pattern recognition (Qian and Chen 1996, Sun et al. 1996).
+In dealing with problems of growing trends and strong noise, we apply the Hodrick-Prescott (HP) filter for trend-cycle decomposition [Hodrick and Prescott 1981] and time-variant filters in

+Gabor space for pattern recognition [Qian and Chen 1996, Sun et. al. 1996].
 We got clear signals of low-dimensional color chaos from Standard & Poor stock market indicators.
 The chaos signals can explain about 70 percent of stock variances from detrended cycles.
-Its characteristic period is around three to four years, and the correlation dimension is about 2.5.
+Its characteristic period is around three to four years.
+Their correlation dimension is about 2.5.
 The time paths of their characteristic period is useful in analyzing cause and effect from historical events.
 Clearly, the color-chaos model describes more features of market movements than the popular random-walk model.

-The newly decoded deterministic signals from persistent business cycles reveal new sources of market uncertainty, such as changing growth-trends and shifting business-cycle frequency.
-Time-frequency analysis develops new methods for economic diagnostics and risk analysis.
-Friedman's argument against irrational speculators ignores the issue of information ambiguity in evolving economy and financial risk for rational arbitrageurs (Friedman 1953).
-A nonlinear pattern in the stock market may not be wiped out by market competition, because complexity and diversity in market behavior are generated by changing uncertainty, nonlinear overshooting, and time delays in learning and feedback mechanisms (Chen 1988).
+The newly decoded deterministic signals from persistent business cycles reveal new sources of market uncertainty and develop new ways of economic diagnostics and risk analysis.
+Friedman's argument against irrational speculators ignore the issue of information ambiguity in evolving economy and financial risk for rational arbitrageurs [Friedman 1953].
+A nonlinear pattern in the stock market may not be wiped out by market competition because complexity and diversity in market behavior are generated by changing uncertainty, nonlinear overshooting, and time-delays in learning and feedback mechanism.

-2 Roles of Time Scale and Reference Trend in Representation of Business Cycles
+II.
+Roles of Time-Scale and Reference-Trend in Representation of Business Cycles

 A distinctive problem in economic analysis is how to deal with growing trends in an aggregate economic time series.
-Unlike laboratory experiments in natural sciences, there is no way to maintain steady flows in economic growth and describe business cycles by invariant attractors.
-Many controversial issues in macroeconomic studies, such as noise versus chaos in business cycles, are closely related to competing detrending methods (Chen 1988, 1993; Ramsey, Sayers, and Rothman 1990; Brock and Sayers 1988).
+Unlike laboratory experiments in natural sciences, there is no way to maintain steady flows in economic growth and describe raw business-cycles by invariant attractors.
+Many controversial issues in macroeconomic studies, such as noise versus chaos in business cycles, are closely related to competing detrending methods [Chen 1988, 1993, Ramsey, Sayers and Rothman 1990, Brock and Sayers 1988].

 The first issue is the time scale in economic representation.
-A continuous time representation in the form of $[X(t), dX(t)/dt, \ldots, d^N X(t)/dt^N]$ is widely used in science and engineering.
-It is an empirical question whether the dynamical system can be well approximated by a low-order vector up to the N-th order of derivatives.
-In Hamiltonian mechanics, N is 1 for mechanical systems, because its future movement can be determined by Newton's law of motion in addition to initial conditions in position and momentum.
+A continuous-time representation in the form of $[X(t), dX(t)/dt, \ldots, d^nX(t)/dt^n]$ is widely used in science and engineering.
+It is an empirical question whether the dynamical system can be well approximated by a low-order vector up to the n-th order of derivatives.
+In Hamiltonian mechanics, n is 1 for mechanical systems because its future movement can be determined by the Newton's law of motion in addition to initial conditions in position and momentum.
 It means that both level (position) and rate (velocity) information are important in characterizing the underlying dynamical system.
-Chaos theory in nonlinear dynamics further emphasizes the role of history, because a nonlinear deterministic system is sensitive to its initial conditions.
-In business-cycle studies, there is no consensus on the order of N. The martingale theory of the stock market simply ignores the path-dependent information in the stock market.
+Chaos theory in nonlinear dynamics further emphasizes the role of history because a nonlinear deterministic system is sensitive to its initial conditions.
+In business-cycle studies, there is no consensus on the order n.
+The martingale theory of the stock market simply ignores the path-dependent information in the stock market.
 We will demonstrate that both level and rate information are important when correlations are not short during business cycles.

-Econometricians use differences in the form of $[X(t), \Delta X(t), \ldots, \Delta^M X(t)]$ in parametric modeling.
+Econometricians often use differences in the form of $[X(t), \Delta X(t), \ldots, \Delta^m X(t)]$ in parametric modeling.
 We should note that these two representations are not equivalent.
-Mathematically, a one-dimensional differential equation $\{dX(t)/dt = F[x, t]\}$ can be approximated by M-th order difference equations.
-Numerically, M should be larger than 100 when the numerical error is required to be less than 1 percent.
-Many econometricians favor the discrete-time difference equations instead of the continuous-time differential equations because of their mathematical convenience in regression analysis.
-However, a discrete-time representation is a two-order-lower approximation of a similar continuous-time system.
+Mathematically, a one-dimensional differential equation dX(t)/dt = F[x, t] can be approximated by m-th order difference equations.
+Numerically, m should be larger than one hundred when the numerical error is required to be less than one percent.
+Many econometricians favor the discrete-time difference equations instead of the continuous-time differential equations because of its mathematical convenience in regression analysis.
+However, a discrete-time representation is a two-order lower approximation of a similar continuous-time system.